Western Cape Budget Speech 2013

 The outlook for emerging market economies is more optimistic.

 Agriculture is a key driver of our regional economy.
-It accounted for 22.6% of the national economy's value added in this sector in 2011.
+It accounted for 22.6 per cent of the national economy’s value added in this sector in 2011.
 The violent labour protests in late 2012 and early 2013 will have negative implications for production over that period.
-In addition, the 52% increase in minimum wages for farmworkers, which came into effect on the 1stof March 2013, could result in the loss of jobs and more rapid mechanisation of the farming process – a major setback for our rural areas.
+In addition, the 52 per cent increase in minimum wages for farmworkers, which came into effect on the 1st of March 2013, could result in the loss of jobs and more rapid mechanisation of the farming process – a major setback for our rural areas.

-In 2012, the Western Cape is estimated to achieve economic growth of 3%, marginally higher than the 2.4% achieved nationally.
+In 2012, the Western Cape is estimated to achieve economic growth of 3 per cent, marginally higher than the 2.4 per cent achieved nationally.
 The key growth sectors driving our economy remain the secondary and tertiary sectors: finance, real estate and business services sector and the wholesale and retail trade, catering and accommodation sector.
 The Province continues to lose traction in the primary sectors, creating a challenge for us in terms of creating employment opportunities for those who are unskilled and semi-skilled.